Estádio Dr. Magalhães Pessoa

 The Estádio Dr. Magalhães Pessoa (Dr. Magalhães Pessoa Stadium) is a football stadium in Leiria, Portugal, built as a venue for the UEFA Euro 2004 finals held in Portugal.
 It is the home for Leiria's main football club, União de Leiria.
 It was designed by Tomás Taveira in 2003.
 The stadium contains different coloured seats as well as an athletics track and has a capacity of 23,888 seats.

-The stadium has hosted the Supertaça Cândido de Oliveira (the Portuguese Super Cup) in 2006 and 2007 and the final of the Taça da Liga (the League Cup) in 2014 and from 2021 to 2025.
+The stadium has hosted the Supertaça Cândido de Oliveira (the Portuguese Super Cup) in 2006 and 2007 and the final of the Taça da Liga (the League Cup) in 2014 and from 2021 to 2026.

+The stadium was severely damaged in January 2026 as a result of Storm Kristin.

 Games held

 During the UEFA Euro 2004 finals, the stadium hosted Croatia's matches against Switzerland in a 0–0 draw and France in a 2–2 draw in Group B.

 It also hosted the 2006 Supertaça Cândido de Oliveira where Porto defeated Vitória de Setúbal 3–0 with goals from Anderson, Adriano and Vieirinha.
 The following year, in 2007, it again played host to the Supertaça, but this time Sporting CP won the title over Porto by a score of 1–0.

-In 2021 and 2022, the stadium was host to the finals of the Taça da Liga in which Sporting CP won their third and fourth title in the competition.
+This venue has hosted numerous Portuguese League Cup finals that have crowned various champions, such as Benfica, Sporting CP, FC Porto, Braga and Vitória SC.